 - Hire virtual assistants as employees

-When you work for them as independent contractors, the amount of work is NOT guaranteed because it will depend on the demand as well as whether you are a right fit for the clients.
+When you work for them as an independent contractor, the amount of work is NOT guaranteed because it will depend on the demand as well as whether you are a right fit for the clients.

 On the other hand, if you work as an employee for them, you will get a fixed annual salary and are also required to work full-time office hours from home.

 So, working as an employee for the virtual assistant company, your income is stable but you won’t get paid as much as working independently as a freelancer or contractor.

 The reason is that these virtual assistant companies have their operating costs and they also have to make a profit on their business operations.

 And that comes from taking a big percentage of whatever the clients are paying for your services.

 So, to sum up, if you start your own virtual assistant business, you get to earn more but you will have to find clients yourself.